 Constitution of the Democratic Republic of Timor-Leste

-Following the liberation of the Timorese People from colonization and illegal occupation of the Maubere Motherland by foreign powers, the independence of East Timor, proclaimed on the 28th of November 1975 by Frente Revolucionária do Timor-Leste Independent (FRETILIN), is recognized internationally on the 20th of May 2002.
+Following the liberation of the Timorese People from colonization and illegal occupation of the Maubere Motherland by foreign powers, the independence of Timor-Leste, proclaimed on the 28th of November 1975 by Frente Revolucionária do Timor-Leste Independent (FRETILIN), is recognized internationally on the 20th of May 2002.

-The preparation and adoption of the Constitution of the Democratic Republic of East Timor is the culmination of the historical resistance of the Timorese People intensified following the invasion of the 7th of December 1975.
+The preparation and adoption of the Constitution of the Democratic Republic of Timor-Leste is the culmination of the historical resistance of the Timorese People intensified following the invasion of the 7th of December 1975.

 The struggle waged against the enemy, initially under the leadership of FRETILIN, gave way to more comprehensive forms of political participation, particularly in the wake of the establishment of the National Council of the Maubere Resistance (CNRM) in 1987 and the National Council of Timorese Resistance (CNRT) in 1998.